rokasgarmasukis/top-tic-tac-toe/README.md

 #Project for The Odin Project

 ##Skills to learn
-- Code organization
+- Better code organization avoiding global state
+- Decoupling UI from game logic
-- Factory pattern
+- Factory and module patterns
-- Module pattern
+- Adding and removing elements to DOM